 Allen was born in Jersey City, raised in West Orange and educated in New Brunswick.
-He’s been a Hoboken resident for nearly a decade.
+He’s been a Hoboken resident for over a decade.

 As someone who’s always followed his passion – he left a career on Wall Street to pursue poker – Allen acted on his latest entrepreneurial instinct by enrolling in the French Culinary Institute and founding Hudson Table to address a void in the market.
 He hopes to build a business that educates people on all things food while serving as an alternative form of recreation in a thriving community of young professionals and growing families.